webbertakken/PracticalNotes/Setup/DevTools/Git.md

 Assuming this is what we want to achieve, the `--global` flag is used.

 #### Line-endings
 Let's all just agree that we only need `\n` characters.

+To not enforce this globally we keep end of line enforcement at native but disable autocrlf.
 ```
-git config --global core.eol lf
+git config --global core.eol native
+git config --global core.autocrlf = false
 ```

 #### User credentials